ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

 TocOpen: true
 ---

-## Class Imbalance
+## Class Imbalance and Problem Statement
 Class imbalance is a common problem when building classifiers in the machine learning world, and our awesome previously-scraped [croc reviews data]({{< ref "review_scrape.md" >}}) is unfortunately not so awesome from a class balance standpoint.
 Soon, we'll assign binary class labels based on the rating a customer gave with their review where we'll consider ratings of 2 stars (out of 5) or less to be negative sentiment and the remaining reviews as positive sentiment.
 As you'll see in a moment, the vast majority of reviews belong to the positive sentiment class, and I think that's great!

 However, I don't believe Crocs reached the top of the shoe game by mistake.
 I'd be willing to bet the creators behind Crocs are more than willing to confront their flaws and improve upon them.
-Let's pretend the good people behind Crocs have asked us to build an ML model to catch the rare negative review for their product.
+Let's pretend the good people behind Crocs have asked us to build an ML model to effectively classify the rare negative review for their product despite the severe class imbalance.
+They don't mind a few misclassifications of the positive reviews here and there but would prefer there aren't a ton of these instances.

 ### Quick Note on Positive / Negative Lingo
 Traditionally, the positive class in a binary labeled dataset is the minority class of most interest / importance, and that will hold true in this project.
 Apologies for any confusion, but going forward when I reference the positive class, I will be referencing the set of negative sentiment reviews.